vaibhavantil2/core/docs/capabilities/04_windows/02_workspaces/02_workspaces-app/workspaces-app.md

 ## Header Area Components

 Use the default header components or replace them with your custom ones.
 Compose more than one component in a [header area zone](#header_area_zones) by passing a function that returns a `<Fragment />` component.

+### Logo

 The following example demonstrates composing the Glue42 logo and a custom button in the Logo zone:

 ```javascript
 import React from "react";